"He called you back. He opened the door for you. He kissed your forehead. Now you want a relationship. It's time for us to re-evaluate, sis."

 Observe How Much Energy & Effort A Man Puts Into Other Things

 Do your homework.
 When an interest in a partner begins, you want to observe.
 How is he treating you compared to everyone else and the other aspects of his life?
 Once you get a clear vision of where he puts his efforts and his energy, you'll be able to see where you stand.
 Are you accepting the bare minimum from him?
 Is he going out of his way to provide for you or make time to get to know you?
 If not, you need to return to step number 1 and 2, and act accordingly.

-In 2018, there is no question that I am coming for everything that I deserve; therefore, accepting the bare minimum is no longer an option.
+There is no question that I am coming for everything that I deserve; therefore, accepting the bare minimum is no longer an option.
 I may have new years resolutions of minimalism but a minimalist love affair is not one of them.

 I am learning that there is a difference between low maintenance and low standards.